The Anti-Catholic Gordon Riots of 1780, as depicted by Charles Green, 1896

 What issues of teacher authority are raised when the National Curriculum is used for political purposes?

-Here, I think we need to acknowledge that there is a real danger that when schools are asked to directly address issues such as social cohesion, at a point in our history in which the the adult world is itself divided over the issue, there is a real danger that teachers will be seen as using the classroom to advance a partisan politics.
+Here, I think we need to acknowledge that there is a real danger that when schools are asked to directly address issues such as social cohesion, at a point in our history in which the adult world is itself divided over this issue, there is a real danger that teachers will be seen as using the classroom to advance partisan politics.
 This, in turn, could undermine the authority that society invests in teachers as professionals.

-The Education Secretary, for example, raises the issue of conspiracy theories and disinformation, and it seems clear to me that repugnant anti-Jewish and anti-Muslim conspiracy theories abound in our our polity today.
-She also seems to see social media as a key cause of the riots.
-But a significant section of the British population of course does not accept the Labour analysis, and believes, rightly or wrongly, that the riots were a regrettable but perhaps inevitable response to the problems caused by a state policy of mass immigration which has been imposed on the British public against its will.
+But a significant section of the British population does not accept the Labour analysis, and believes, rightly or wrongly, that the riots were a regrettable but perhaps inevitable response to the problems caused by a state policy of mass immigration which has been imposed on the British public against its will.

 So my point here is that one persons’ conspiracy theory, or should I say one teacher’s conspiracy theory, is another parent’s knowing insight into the dark operation of state power.